MicrosoftDocs/azure-docs/articles/machine-learning/automl-ref-image-classification.md

 With support for computer vision tasks, you can control the model algorithm and sweep hyperparameters.
 These model algorithms and hyperparameters are passed in as the parameter space for the sweep.
 While many of the hyperparameters exposed are model-agnostic, there are instances where hyperparameters are model-specific or task-specific.

-Please note that the `training_parameters` object can have properties from [Model specific hyperparameters](#model-specific-hyperparameters), [Model agnostic hyperparameters](#model-agnostic-hyperparameters) and [Image classification (multi-class and multi-label) specific hyperparameters](#image-classification-multi-class-and-multi-label-specific-hyperparameters),
+Please note that the `training_parameters` object can have properties from [Model Specific Hyperparameters](#model-specific-hyperparameters), [Model Agnostic Hyperparameters](#model-agnostic-hyperparameters) and [Image Classification (multi-class and multi-label) Specific Hyperparameters](#image-classification-multi-class-and-multi-label-specific-hyperparameters),

-#### Model specific hyperparameters
+#### Model Specific Hyperparameters
 This table summarizes hyperparameters specific to the `yolov5` algorithm.

 | Key | Type | Description | Allowed values | Default value |